Published On: May 01 2013 12:36:50 PM CDTUpdated On: May 01 2013 03:12:06 PM CDT

 D.C.
 Council member David Grosso introduced a nonbinding resolution in early May 2013 calling on the Redskins to change their name to the Washington Redtails.
-Opponents to the Redskins name have also launched a legal challenge intended to deny the team federal trademark protection.

 There are varying levels of offensiveness with Native American team names and mascots.
 The greatest offense is taken when the logo and mascot are caricatures viewed as insulting, such as the Cleveland Indian's Chief Wahoo; when the name of the team is often regarded as a racial slur, such as Redskins; or the behavior of the mascot or fans is based upon popular images of Indians which trivializes authentic native cultures.
 Take a look at many different sports team names and mascots that have drawn controversy over the years.